tamberg/iotgauge/README.md

 <img src="https://c1.staticflickr.com/9/8653/28482309991_4ee6f6ed70.jpg">

-## Step 2: Uploading the IoT Gauge Web service Arduino code
+## Part 2: Uploading the IoT Gauge Web service Arduino code

 ###

-## Step 3: Testing the Arduino Web service with Curl
+## Part 3: Testing the Arduino Web service with Curl

 ###

-## Step 4: Connecting the IoT Gauge to the IFTTT Maker channel
+## Part 4: Connecting the IoT Gauge to the IFTTT Maker channel

 ###

-## Step 5: Creating a IFTTT Do button for the IoT Gauge
+## Part 5: Creating a IFTTT Do button for the IoT Gauge

 ###